dangi13/fork-test-automation/fork-ui/README.md

 Sign in: [BrowserStack](https://www.browserstack.com/users/sign_in )
 Username: gawolo8548@satedly.com
 Password: Fork@123
 Now go to [dashboard](https://automate.browserstack.com/dashboard/v2/builds)  to check your run.
 You can see here video of your execution and all the logs.

+You can also download the `test-result` folder present inside `Artifact` block in last github workflow run and see the extent HTML report.

 Cheers :shipit: :tada: